helidon-io/helidon/docs-internal/protobuf.md

 Deserializing a message requires having a handle on a parser for the type that matches that message.
 If the message type can be determined from the request headers and if the user has provided a `FileDescriptor`, the parser can be looked-up dynamically.

-If the message type is not available, the user must provide the parser explicitly.
+If the message type is not available, the parser can be looked-up using reflection: invoke the `.parser()` static method on the requested class.

 ## Sending Protobuf messages